decwarorg/utexas/staging/readme.md

                                   ;tape, which should include only the
                                   ;executable file, plus documentation.

-there are also some other very interesting 'commentary' files
+and then there are four 'commentary' files. all are appended below

     dskc:[10,30,decwar,hlp]DECWAR.IMP

     DECWAR.COM [10,30,DECWAR]     ;Comment file for [10,30,DECWAR] SFD.

     HLP   .COM ;DMS comment file for [10,30,DECWAR,HLP] SFD.

     MSC   .COM ;DMS comment file for [10,30,decwar,msc] SFD.

-these do mention files not mentioned in DECWAR.TAP. these are the 'oddities'. they're mentioned in the 'commentary' files, but not DECWAR.TAP. oddities that don't very clearly belong in utexas23-reconstruction are kept in the staging folder for now. this is a kind of waiting or staging area.

 # DECWAR.TAP